Brown Campus Tour

 All campus tours require visitors to register in advance, and there is no assurance that the institution will be able to accommodate guests who have not done so.
 Please make sure that you indicate the correct number of visitors to your party so that available spaces can be allocated appropriately.
 There is a limit of three total visitors per registration, so please make sure that you indicate the correct number.
 At the time of registration, you will be asked to abide by the visitor policies of the university.

 Prospective students are educated about sustainable practices at Brown University, such as composting and recycling, as well as LEED buildings, local food, and alternative living options, during the Sustainability Tour.

-Students currently enrolled at Brown discuss their experiences with sustainability initiatives on campus as well as ways that fellow students can get involved both in and outside of the classroom.
+Students currently enrolled at Brown discuss their experiences with sustainability initiatives on campus and ways that fellow students can get involved both in and outside of the classroom.
 The Brown University Office of Sustainability is in charge of putting on this tour.

 The Engineering Tour takes students on a journey through the academic and extracurricular opportunities available to them in the field of engineering at Brown University.
 The tours are typically conducted by current engineering students and last for about a quarter of an hour.

 The campus at Brown University is always full of people and activities.
 As a consequence of this, all groups are required to get in touch with the university first at [email protected] at least three weeks in advance to schedule a visit.